MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 ## WinRT, Silverlight, and Other Platforms

 App Center doesn't currently support any other Windows platforms besides UWP, WPF, and WinForms.
-You can find more details about future Windows platform support in App Center in our [Windows Plan on Github](https://github.com/Microsoft/appcenter/blob/windows/specs/2019-04/Windows-Plan.md).
 If you have any feedback or feature requests, please leave your feedback in the [App Center Github Repo](https://github.com/Microsoft/appcenter).